New EU network to support urban transformative capacity

 Urban topics revised

 The ISDRS urban theme features 4 revised topics: 6a now focuses on what triggers transformative urban and regional change - innovation levers.
-Are you working on initiatives, approaches, techniques or tools designed to reshape development pathways?
+Are you working on mechanisms, initiatives, approaches, techniques or tools that can reshape development pathways?
 Get involved!

 Next Conference: Track 6a